 Quality and ranking

-- 8th in the UK – The Complete University Guide 2020
+- top ten in the UK – The Complete University Guide 2021 (Marketing category)

 This degree is accredited by the Chartered Institute of Marketing (CIM).
-It is also accredited by the Institute of Direct and Digital Marketing (IDM) allowing you to gain a professionally recognised qualification.
+It is also accredited by the Institute of Data and Marketing (IDM) allowing you to gain a professionally recognised qualification.

 All professional accreditations are reviewed regularly by their professional body.